Astroua/SCIMES/docs/using.rst

 ``SCIMES`` provides other outputs that result from the clustering analysis:

-* ``affmats``: numpy arrays containing the affinity matrices produces by the algorithm or provided as inputs by the user.
-The indeces of those matrices represent the ``leaves`` of the dendrogram permuted in order to make the possible matrix block structure to emerge.
+* ``affmats``: numpy arrays containing the affinity matrices produced by the algorithm or provided as inputs by the user.
+The indices of those matrices represent the ``leaves`` of the dendrogram permuted in order to make the possible matrix block structure emerge.
 The permutation, however, does not influence the following spectral embedding.

-* ``escalpars``: list containing the estimated scale parameters out from the clustering analysis from the different input affinity matrices.
+* ``escalpars``: list containing the estimated scale parameters from the clustering analysis associated with the different input affinity matrices.
 Scaling parameters represent maximal properties (by default ``volume`` and ``luminosity``, or ``flux``) that the final structures tend to have.